The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 The JBL Connect+ Button

-You use the Connect Plus button to connect two or more JBL Connect+ compatible speakers together, in “party mode”, such that they all play the same audio content.
-Like speakers joined in Amazon’s multi room music groups, all speakers linked via Connect+ sync with each other.
-That is, they all play the same audio at the same time.
+You use the Connect Plus button to connect two or more JBL Connect+ compatible speakers together.
+In this “party mode”, they all play the same audio content.
+Like speakers joined in Amazon’s multi room music groups.
+All speakers linked via Connect+ sync with each other.

-Top view of the JBL Charge 5 BT speaker, showing the -Connect Plus- button.
+Picture of the top of the JBL Charge 5.
+Showing the -Connect Plus- button.

-JBL Charge 5 BT speaker, top view, showing the -Connect Plus- button.
+The JBL Charge 5, top view.
+Showing the -Connect Plus- button.

-Note that you also press this button when setting up a stereo pairing among exactly two speakers that are the same model.
+Note that you also press this button when setting up a stereo pairing.
+This involves exactly two speakers that are the same model.

 How to Use the Connect Plus Button

-For party mode, power up and pair the first speaker in your group to the source device you wish to play your music from.
-Then you press this button on the first and then on all other Bluetooth speakers you wish to add to the Connect+ group.
-Shortly after, they all begin playing the same program.
+For party mode, power up and pair the first speaker in your group to the source device.
+Then press this button on each speaker to add to the Connect+ group.
+Then shortly after, they all begin playing the same program.

 The picture above shows the JBL Charge 4 not joined in Connect+, because the Connect+ oval ring is dark.
 But, this ring lights when you connect the speaker to a Connect+ group.

-For stereo, you do likewise, but use only two speakers that are both the same model.
+For stereo, you do likewise.
+But use only two speakers that are both the same model.
 That is, they both must be JBL Charge 5 units.
-But you also use the JBL Connect app to tell the system to pair your two speakers for stereo mode instead of party mode.
+But you also need the JBL Connect app for stereo pairing instead of party mode.

 The Volume Down and Volume Up Buttons